tc39/proposal-temporal/docs/zoneddatetime.md

 The output precision can be controlled with the `fractionalSecondDigits` or `smallestUnit` option.
 If no options are given, the default is `fractionalSecondDigits: 'auto'`, which omits trailing zeroes after the decimal point.

-The value is truncated to fit the requested precision, unless a different rounding mode is given with the `roundingMode` option, as in `Temporal.DateTime.round()`.
+The value is truncated to fit the requested precision, unless a different rounding mode is given with the `roundingMode` option, as in `Temporal.PlainDateTime.round()`.
 Note that rounding may change the value of other units as well.

 Normally, a calendar annotation is shown when `zonedDateTime`'s calendar is not the ISO 8601 calendar.